 Accounting as STEM: As part of a multi-pronged approach to build the CPA workforce pipeline, the profession is advocating for recognition of accounting as part of a Science, Technology, Engineering and Math (STEM) curriculum under the Technology field.
 KyCPA believes that designating accounting as STEM will increase student engagement with the accounting profession.
-Legislation is currently pending in the U.S. House of Representatives, H.R.3541 and Senate, S.1705.
+Legislation will be reintroduced to continue to pursue these goals.

 529 Savings Plan: Bipartisan legislation that would let individuals use 529 education savings accounts to pay for fees and expenses required to obtain or maintain recognized postsecondary credentials.
 For the thousands of CPA candidates in the exam pipeline this legislative change would allow them to use 529 funds to pay for the CPA exam application fee, the CPA exam fees, CPA exam registration fees, and CPA licensing fees.
-Legislation is currently pending in the House, H.R.1477 and Senate, S.722.
+Legislation will be reintroduced to continue to pursue these goals.